 Conclusion

-Good intercultural communications skills are a vital asset for every modern company.
+Good intercultural communication skills are a vital asset for every modern company, whether in Ireland, the USA, Japan, or elsewhere.
 The globalized economy, rise of remote work, and increasingly mobile workforce has led to more diverse teams than ever.
 This diversity is incredibly positive and leads to more innovative companies, more dedicated staff, and maximizes profitability.

 It’s hard to overstate the importance of good communication in enabling a business to succeed.
 If you’re in a leadership or management position, now is the time to review your own intercultural communication practices and make sure you’re empowering your company to thrive.